yenode/Twist-To-Ackermann-Geometry-Controller/README.md

 - **Teleoperation Options**:
     - **PS4 DualShock 4 Controller** (Recommended): Uses `joy` and `teleop_twist_joy` for responsive control.
     - **Standard Keyboard**: Uses the standard `teleop_twist_keyboard` for basic control.

+## Demonstration

+Below is a demonstration of the Ackermann controller in action within a Gazebo simulation, controlled using a PS4 controller.

+*(Insert your demonstration video or GIF here)*

 ## Dependencies